prashishb/web-sprint-challenge-build-a-web-api/README.md

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `main` branch.
+- [x] Submit via Codegrade by pushing commits to your `main` branch.
-- [ ] Check Codegrade before the deadline to compare its results against your local tests.
+- [x] Check Codegrade before the deadline to compare its results against your local tests.
-- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [x] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.

+- Node.js is asynchronous and event driven meaning that the server will only react if an event occurs.
+This allows developers to make fast and highly scalable applications.
+- Express can be used to build single-page, multi-page applications.
+Express is useful because it allows us to setup middlewares and routing to better handle client requests.

 1. Understand and explain the use of Middleware.

+- Middleware functions can get the req and res objects, operate on them and trigger some action.

 1. The basic principles of the REST architectural style.

+- Everything is a resource and each resource is accessible via a unique URL.
+Resources can have multiple representations and communication happens over a stateless HTTP protocol and management of resources is done via HTTP methods.

 1. Understand and explain the use of Express Routers.

+- Express Routers allows us to create route handlers, validations and errors.

 1. Describe tooling used to manually test the correctness of an API.

+- We can use Postman, HTTPie, and curl which allows full control when making requests.
+This allows us to easily test an API and fix any errors that may come up.